Nuvorix/Free-WordPress-Glossary-Plugin/README.md

    - **Technical Event Logging**: The plugin logs only technical events related to cache generation and clearing.
 User interactions and personal data are not logged.
    - **Log Limitations**: The cache log is limited to a maximum of 1000 entries.
 Older entries are automatically removed when this limit is exceeded, ensuring that logs remain manageable and do not impact performance.

+### Secure Glossary Archive Page
+The glossary archive page is built with WordPress’s native query functions, such as `WP_Query`, which provide a secure and optimized way to retrieve and display data from the database.
+This approach ensures that:
+   - **Data Handling**: Glossary terms are fetched and displayed using WordPress’s built-in functions, which automatically handle data escaping and validation, reducing the risk of vulnerabilities.
+   - **Pagination Security**: The archive page uses WordPress’s pagination controls, which sanitize page numbers and other parameters to prevent injection attacks.
+   - **Consistent Security Practices**: By relying on WordPress’s core functions, the plugin aligns with established WordPress security standards, ensuring compatibility and security across different environments.

 By combining these security measures, the plugin is designed to be robust, secure, and reliable, protecting both site administrators and users from common security threats.

 ---